callsignbrutus/INT-Rules-/README.md

-# INT-Rules-

-☆MK☆

-☆MK☆
-just a little goober
-patreon.com/callsign_husk

-Customize page

-Add socials
-Home
-Collections
-Shop
-Membership
-About
-Recommendations
-Overview
-Go to Insights
-Membership
-2
-total

-Latest activity on your post

-Comments
-0

-Likes
-1

-Impressions
-3
-Commission Blurb!
-I've recently started working on commissions!
-If you're interested, DM me for more info!

-Share post
-Tip
-Creators who frequently share posts get higher traffic and new members Only you can see this

-Recent posts

-Search posts
-Pinned
-✰ Int Rules for Me! ✰

-New
-Sep 30, 2024
-Show less
-Caution!
-Blinkies ahead!

-⋆⁺₊⋆ ━━━━⊱༒︎ • ༒︎⊰━━━━ ⋆⁺₊⋆

 ⋆⁺₊⋆ ━━━━⊱༒︎ • ༒︎⊰━━━━ ⋆⁺₊⋆

 ‼️ PLEASE NOTE : I am autistic!!
 I highly encourage you to use tone tags around me, as I can easily misinterpret a situation.
 I can also get overstimulated or overwhelmed if there are lots of people around me (usually from visual overstimulation!!), so do not be surprised if I run away.
 In situations like this, close friends are highly important when it comes to me calming down !
 Please keep this in mind. ‼️